phetsims/chipper/eslint/README.md

 ## Usage

 For developers looking to ensure their changes pass ESLint, the typical entry point is to run `grunt lint`.
 See `grunt lint --help` for options.
-If your code passes `grunt lint`, then it is good to merge.
-You can add the `--format` option to achieve formatting that comes close to PhET's code standards defined by the Webstorm code style [here](https://github.com/phetsims/phet-info/blob/main/ide/idea/phet-idea-codestyle.xml).
-That is considered the ground truth for formatting currently, and `--format` attempts to get as close as we can to those rules.
+If your code passes `grunt lint` (and other git hooks), then it is good to merge.

 ## Shared Configuration Files